Starting an LLC is an excellent way for small businesses to protect their assets from potential lawsuits and other financial risks.

 A business name needs to be unique as well.
 There are free tools online that can help you with this process, but for absolute certainty, it's best to seek legal advice and pay the fees they ask for their services.

-The business name of your Minnesota limited liability company is usually written in all capital letters or small caps on official documents so try to keep it consistent throughout your business materials like advertising.
+The business name of your Minnesota limited liability company is usually written in all capital letters or small caps on official documents so try to keep it consistent throughout your business materials, like advertising.

 Read our article to learn how to look up an LLC in Minnesota.

-2. Find a Registered Agent
+3. Select a Registered Agent (Mandatory)

 Your business needs an LLC registered agent to receive important legal documents from the state, acting like your Minnesota secretary.

-In addition, if you're running your business out of Minnesota, your own registered agent should also be located in the same place.
+If you're running your business out of Minnesota, your own registered agent should also be located in the same place.

 It doesn't matter who acts as your own registered agent.
 Still, they need to be available at all times and have good communication skills.